link1905/system-design-101/content/docs/data-persistence/sql-database/physical-layer.md

 ## Index

-Messy heaps aren’t ideal for fast tuple lookups — this is where the **Index** comes to the rescue.
+Messy heaps aren’t ideal for fast tuple lookups, this is where the **Index** comes to the rescue.
 In short, an index is an auxiliary data structure built alongside a table to enable efficient data retrieval.

 Unlike tables, indexes are organized using specific data structures tailored for quick lookups.